rearc-data/data-dag/docs/getting_started.md

 When these files are loaded into memory, e.g. using `json` or `pyyaml`, the result is an in-memory object comprised of simple data types.
 Beyond the most trivial use cases, these objects are typically nested and represent a variety of application-specific details.
 Working directly with these raw dictionaries and lists is likely to involve a lot of boilerplate code; however, if we can map this data into classes, creating useful object instances, we can tie data directly into the functionality related to it.

-To do this mapping from in-memory data (no matter where it was loaded from or how it was constructed), `pydantic` allows us to use `MyType.parse_obj(data)` where `MyType` is the factory or component that is represented by the data.
+To do this mapping from in-memory data (no matter where it was loaded from or how it was constructed), `pydantic` allows us to use `MyType.model_validate(data)` where `MyType` is the factory or component that is represented by the data.

 ```{note}
 This approach requires that your full top-level data object maps directly onto a Python type.
 In general, this either isn't hard or is a good idea to add; however, you can also parse out pieces of the data, or restructure it, to match the data types you've defined, especially if you're working with a legacy or shared data schema that isn't easy to modify.
 Another option is to add [a custom `__init__`](custom_constructor) to a top-level type that knows how to interpret a slightly different input data schema.